JakeSSRN/LLM-Wiki/README.md

 **DUS (Depth Up-Scaling)** - model layers are duplicated, pruned, pretrained, and then replace the original versions of the trained layers, resulting in additional model layers that improve performance.
 Developed as a way of enhancing small models without using MoE.

+# Benchmarks
+Tests used to empirically evaluate the model’s capabilities in various domains.
+Often used in training data, resulting in a perfect showcase of overfitting /  Goodheart’s Law: “ When a measure becomes a target, it ceases to be a good measure”.

+**AI2 Reasoning Challenge (ARC)** - 25-shot test of grade-school science questions.

+**HellaSwag** - 10-shot test of commonsense inference.
+Humans average 95%.

+**MMLU** - 5-shot test of multitask accuracy, covering basic math, US history, computer science, law, and more.

+**TruthfulQA** - 0-shot test to measure the model’s tendency to repeat common falsehoods.

+**Winogrande** - 5-shot test for commonsense reasoning.

+**GSM8K** - 5-shot test to evaluate the model’s skills in basic math and multi-step mathematical reasoning.

+**Zero-shot prompting** - giving the model no examples and trusting it to figure out how to fulfill the request based on its own internal understanding of the prompt.
+This is the most difficult test for a model and often generates poor results, especially in smaller models.

+**Single-shot** - the prompt contains a single example of the expected type of output.

+**Few-shot** - 2-5 examples of the desired type of output are given in the prompt.

+**Many-shot** - 5-20+ examples are given to the model.